NatePadgett/teachingasart2018/assignments/5_Midterm/Nate_Padgett.md

 The first 10 minutes of the workshop will be spent exploring and discussing social sculpture, collective action, and art as a form of protest.

-We will spend the remaining 50 minutes of the workshop exploring a contemporary social issue determines by the group and developing a sculpture that will be staged or performed at the end of the session.
+We will spend the remaining 50 minutes of the workshop exploring a contemporary social issue determined by the group and developing a sculpture that will be staged or performed at the end of the session.
 Everyday materials from paper to felt will be on hand for participants to incorporate into their work, with the gallery functioning as their canvas.
 Participants must work as a group to develop the sculpture and tell a cohesive narrative, requiring trust and collaboration